 Buongiorno!
-We’re getting into the Italian swing of things as we take a closer look at our leisure cycling holiday in Emilia-Romagna… but don’t worry if it’s a place you aren’t too familiar with.
+We’re getting into the Italian swing of things as we take a closer look at our new guided leisure cycling holiday in Emilia Romagna… but don’t worry if it’s a place you aren’t too familiar with.
 That’s why we’re here!
 Naomi and her local team in Italy have lots to share about this underrated region and we’re certain once they’re done, you’ll be eager to sign up to see for yourself.
 But first, ask yourself, are you a bit of a foodie and love to indulge in delicious local delicacies?
 If you’re nodding eagerly at the screen right now, you’re going to want to read on…

 Why we love Emilia-Romagna